tiago-silva-analista/Tic-Tac-Toe/README.md

 Tic-tac-toe (American English), noughts and crosses (British English), or Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

+It is deployed on netlify and you can access the [final result here](https://tic-tac-toe-tiago.netlify.app/).

 #ReactJS #CSS

 ## Structure